gabriel-hahn/site-templates/README.md

 # Site Templates

-Three web sites templates developmented during two courses about HTML, advanced CSS and SASS.
+Four web sites templates developmented during two courses about HTML, advanced CSS and SASS.

-## Omnifood Site
+## Omnifood

 Site created to a fake company of delivery food, called Omnifood.
 It's a clean and beautiful project, which shows how to build a Landpage of a business that needs 'catch' their users faster, showing the main goal of company.

+## Natours

+## Trillo

+## Nexter

 ## Authors